radekm/app_updater/README.md

 ./server 127.0.0.1 2222
 ```

-In your browser you can check that `http://localhost:2222/hash` shows hash of `publish.zip`.
+In your browser you can check that `http://localhost:2222/hash?archive=publish.zip`
+shows hash of `publish.zip`.
+The server distributes all files in its working directory
+with `.zip` extension.

 The third step is to distribute `app-updater.exe` executable to your user
 and create a shortcut icon which will run

 ```
-app-updater.exe hostname 2222 YourAppName.exe
+app-updater.exe hostname 2222 publish.zip YourAppName.exe
 ```

+where

-where `hostname` is hostname of your server, `2222` is port where our server runs
+- `hostname` is hostname of your server,
+- `2222` is port where our server runs,
+- `publish.zip` is the name of the archive
+  which contains `publish` directory and has `.zip` extension,
-and `YourAppName.exe` is an executable of your application
+- and `YourAppName.exe` is an executable of your application
-(it should exist in your `publish` directory).
+  which exists in `publish` directory from the archive.

 `app-updater.exe` will download and extract `publish.zip` to current working directory
 and run the executable.